54: No Such Thing As Domesticated Furniture

 Which is weird because neither of those animals can swim.

-fight very well.
+Fight very well.

 Speaking of cocks and tattoos.
+Oh god.

 Sometimes when I want to find out some facts for this show, I'll go back to the old QI talk boards and see what I wrote in the past.

-And I searched for the tattoos and I found something that Dan posted in 2005.
+And I searched for tattoos and I found something that Dan posted in 2005.
+Really?
+And this is what he said.

 He said, I was told today that if a man was to have a tattoo done on his penis, then he was entitled to free tattoos for the rest of his life from anywhere in the world in any tattoo parlour.